Joshua Media Ministries

 Joshua Media Ministries, also known as the Kingdom of God Global Church or Kingdom Family Church, is a ministry and church based in Taylor, Michigan.
-Former members have described it as a cult, and its leader, self-described "Apostle" David E. Taylor, has attracted accusations of being a sexual predator and criticism for his lavish lifestyle and high-profile real estate acquisitions.
-Taylor, who is Black, claims that these accusations are a racially-motivated social media smear campaign.
+Former members have described it as a cult, and its president, David E. Taylor, has attracted accusations of sexual misconduct and criticism for his lavish lifestyle and high-profile real estate acquisitions.
+Taylor claims that these accusations are a racially motivated social media smear campaign.

 Taylor claims that his ministerial efforts have "resulted in entire drug rings being dismantled, sex-slave trafficking being broken, blinded eyes opening, deaf ears hearing, the lame walking and the dead being brought back to life!".
 The church has released a video of a member claiming that Taylor raised her from the dead.
 He also claims to have met Jesus Christ face-to-face, and to be able to instruct his followers to share that experience.

-Accusations of culthood
+On August 27, 2025, church president David Taylor and executive director Michelle Brannon were arrested in North Carolina and Florida on federal charges of forced labor, conspiracy to commit forced labor, and conspiracy to commit money laundering.

+Controversies

 Former members of the Kingdom of God Global Church have accused the church of physical, financial, and sexual abuse, including aggressive fundraising quotas, sleep deprivation, welfare fraud, and blackmail.
 Neighbors to the church's residential properties have reported heavy security and surveillance presence; city officials in Chesterfield, Missouri have cited the church for operating commercial enterprises in residential zones, and various Michigan police departments have reported frequent visits to the church's main office and residential facilities for wellness checks, missing-persons reports, mental health commitments, and a 2017 bomb threat.

 Other former members, including gospel singer Vicki Yohe and Taylor's ex-wife Tabitha Taylor, claim that Taylor uses his position in the church to lure women into sexual relationships, including married members of his congregation.
 Yohe's account of her relationship with David E. Taylor included lavish gifts when the relationship was going well, and threats of revenge porn and being cursed with cancer when it was going poorly.

 One member of the church donated over $1 million.
 In a subsequent divorce proceeding, Taylor was subpoenaed for a videotaped deposition to detail his church's spending.
-In the deposition, he described a $2.8M residence in the St. Louis area, three luxury vehicles (including a limousine), and a 2013-2014 clothing budget of approximately $30,000.
+In the deposition, he described a $2.8 million residence in the St. Louis area, three luxury vehicles (including a limousine), and a 2013–2014 clothing budget of approximately $30,000.
 He explained the clothing expenditures as due to his frequent travel and "sweating through all [his] clothes."

 Ministry Watch rates Joshua Media Ministries an 'F' ("Withhold Giving") for its lack of financial transparency, with a score of 12/100 for donor confidence.